eBay/Muse/README.md

 - ✅ `muse request [action] [...args]` Request to do something.
 For example: `muse request deploy-plugin app1 staging muse-react`.

+> You can see the full list of commands by `muse -h`.
 ### Config

 - ✅ `muse show-config` Show the current loaded muse config.